 A star at Seattle Pacific University and a two-time Olympian, Brown shattered national and world records at every distance from 440 yards to one mile.
 She was inducted into the USATF Hall of Fame and also became the second female ever inducted into the U.S. Track Coaches Hall of Fame after a career that put women’s distance running on the map.

 Colella earned the Sports Star of the Year after winning a pair of swimming gold medals at the 1971 Pan-America Games.
 The Seattle native and UW graduate also won Olympic silver in the 200-meter butterfly in 1972.

-Colella, like his sister Lynn, had great success at the 1971 Pan-American Games.
-Rick won a gold medal in the 200m breaststroke and went on to win multiple medals in the 1975 Pan-American Games.
+Colella, like his sister Lynn, saw swimming success at the 1971 Pan-American Games.
+Also a former UW swimmer, he won gold in the 200m breaststroke in 1971 and won multiple medals in the 1975 Pan-American Games.
 In recent years, he and his wife have dedicated themselves to funding facioscapulohumeral disease (FSHD) — a form of muscular distrophy that affects their son.

-Haywood was named to the All-NBA First Team in 1972 and 1973.
-Haywood’s 29.2 points per game in the 1972-73 season and 13.4 rebounds per game in 1973-74 are still the single-season record averages for the Seattle SuperSonics franchise.
+Haywood’s 29.2 points per game in the 1972-73 season and 13.4 rebounds per game in the 1973-74 season remain the single-season record averages for the Seattle SuperSonics franchise.
 He was an NBA All Star in four of his seasons in Seattle and later won an NBA title in 1980 with the Los Angeles Lakers.